 - A delicious variation on the classic - I love Caesar salads, and I also love any variation on the classic.
-This kale and spice-crusted salmon version is loaded with wholesome flavor.
+This kale and spice-crusted salmon version is loaded with a wholesome flavor.

 - Easy preparation - If blackened salmon sounds complicated, I assure you it isn't.
 Simply sear the salmon in a skillet and you can be enjoying this salad in no time.

 - Satisfying main dish salad - This salad is light yet substantial at the same time.
-This salad is wonderful for lunch and is also hearty enough to serve for dinner, like these other caesar favorites - Buffalo Chicken Caesar, Chicken Caesar Pasta salad, and Brussels Sprouts Caesar salad.
+This salad is wonderful for lunch and is also hearty enough to serve for dinner, like these other Caesar favorites - Buffalo Chicken Caesar, Chicken Caesar Pasta salad, and Brussels Sprouts Caesar salad.

 - Kale is a dark leafy green that is rich in nutrients.
 It is hearty and is a delicious alternative to more traditional romaine.
 A little unsure about kale?
 Try it, it's delicious!
 But you can certainly substitute romaine in this salad if desired.

 Kale has a fibrous stem that isn't edible raw.
 To remove this stem, fold the kale leaves in half so that the stem is exposed along one side.
 Run a knife along the stem, cutting it away.
 Discard the stem.
 Tear or chop the kale into bite-sized pieces.
 Then, add the chopped kale to a salad spinner.
 Rinse and spin dry.
 You may also rinse and dry the whole leaves before chopping.

 - Caesar dressing - My homemade creamy Caesar dressing is so easy and even more delicious!
 The lemony notes pair wonderfully with salmon and kale.
 No raw eggs are involved and the anchovies are optional!
 If preferred, your favorite bottled variety can be used.